Quadratic Embedding Constants of Graph Joins

+The concept of quadratic embedding traces back to the early works of Schoenberg \cite{Schoenberg1935,Schoenberg1938} (see also \cite{Young-Householder1938}) and has been studied considerably along with Euclidean distance geometry \cite{Alfakih2018, Balaji-Bapat2007, Jaklic-Modic2013,Jaklic-Modic2014, Liberti-etal2014}.
+Schoenberg's theorem says that a finite connected graph $G$ is of QE class if and only if the distance matrix $D$ is conditionally negative definite, namely, $\langle f, Df\rangle\le0$ for all $f\in C(V)$ with $\langle \mathbf{1},f\rangle=0$, where $C(V)$ is the space of $\mathbb{R}$-valued functions on $V$, $\mathbf{1}\in C(V)$ the constant function taking value one, and $\langle\cdot,\cdot\rangle$ the canonical inner product on $C(V)$.
+Moreover, it is noteworthy that $D$ is conditionally negative definite if and only if the $Q$-matrix $Q=[q^{d(x,y)}]{x,y\in V}$ is positive definite (allowing zero eigenvalues) for all $0\le q\le1$.
+The last condition is essential for noncommutative harmonic analysis on free groups \cite{Bozejko89} and $q$-deformed spectral analysis of growing graphs \cite{Hora-Obata2007}.

+A new quantitative approach was initiated in the recent paper \cite{Obata-Zakiyyah2018}.
+For a finite connected graph $G=(V,E)$ with $|V|\ge2$ the \textit{quadratic embedding constant} (QE constant for short) is defined by

+By definition, a graph on at least two vertices admits a quadratic embedding if and only if $\mathrm{QEC}(G)\le0$.
+Thus, the QE constant gives rise to a criterion for graphs to be of QE class or not.
+Moreover, the QE constant is interesting for itself as a new numerical invariant of graphs.
+In the previous papers \cite{MO-2018,Obata2017,Obata-Zakiyyah2018} we obtained explicit values of the QE constants of particular graphs and their estimates in relation to graph operations.
+More concrete examples of QE constants have been obtained in the recent papers \cite{Irawan-Sugeng2021,M-2022,Purwaningsih-Sugeng2021}.
+We are also interested in classifying the finite connected graphs in terms of the QE constants, see e.g., \cite{BO-2019}, where we started an attempt to characterize graphs along with the increasing sequence of the QE constants of paths.

-It is interesting to note that for certain graphs the QE constant is directly related to the minimal eigenvalue of the adjacency matrix.
-In particular, for a connected strongly regular graph $G$ we have the simple relation:
+Another interesting aspect of the QE constant is found in a relation to the minimal eigenvalue of the adjacency matrix.
+In fact, for a connected strongly regular graph $G$ we will derive the simple relation:

 see Propositions \ref{02prop:QEC(regular and diam<=2} and \ref{05prop:QEC(SRG)}.
 Therefore, for a connected strongly regular graph $G$ the condition $\mathrm{QEC}(G)\le0$ is equivalent to $\lambda_{\min}(G)\ge-2$.
 On the other hand, graphs with smallest eigenvalue at least $-2$ have been extensively studied and strongly regular graphs with such property are classified \cite{Brouwer-Cohen-Neumaier1989, Cameron1976,Cheng-Greaves-Koolen2018}.
 In this aspect too the QE constant is expected to provide an interesting characteristic value of a graph.